pgpmartin/perso_AcademicSite/content/authors/admin/_index.md

 In 2017-2019, back at INRA Toxalim, I joined the [BioToMyc](https://www6.toulouse.inrae.fr/toxalim/Equipes-Recherche-Publications/BioToMyc-Biosynthese-Toxicite-des-Mycotoxines) group of Isabelle Oswald where I initiated a project aimed at elucidating the role played by transcription elongation factors on the regulation of gene clusters involved in the synthesis of mycotoxins.

 In 2019-2020, I joined the [lab of Pr Craig Pikaard](https://pikweb.sitehost.iu.edu/) at Indiana University where I worked on long read sequencing to assemble the ribosomal DNA regions of the genome of _Arabidopsis thaliana_.

+In dec 2020, I moved back to France and joined the [Fruit Biology and Pathology](https://www6.bordeaux-aquitaine.inrae.fr/bfp_eng) department at [INRAE](https://www.inrae.fr/en).
+My first aim is to set up tools to analyze how changes in the epigenome of endoreduplicated cells contribute to the growth of tomat fruit.

 Throughout my career, I have balanced biology with bioinformatics and biostatistics and gained experience in the production and analysis of different types of high throughput data.